User Experience, Interaction Design, Organizational Strategy

 + Anna Wu

-The project, called 'Consume Now, Think Later', is a large scale interactive installation / exhibition that addresses issues surrounding the environment.
+The project, called 'Consume Now, Think Later', was a large scale interactive installation / exhibition that addresses issues surrounding the environment.

 The structure of the installation comprises of four rooms that focus on the issues of over consumption, pollution, and urban sprawl.
 The final exhibition of